FAIR-NHH/BSRI/data/readme.md

 Upon such a request Gallup will grant the reviewer access to the data for a limited duration for the sole purpose of review."
 4. `Durante2017.csv` Data from Durante et al (2017) with added manual coding by us of whether the rich are colder than the poor in relevant sample.
+5. `WP_countryids.csv` Coding from World Poll numbering of countries to iso_a3 countrycodes.

 Below is a full description of the variables used in the different subsets.

 # Variables in external data, `BSRI_external_data`

-- iso_a3: The United Nations ISO 3 alpha country code
+- iso_a3: Three-letter country codes defined in ISO 3166-1.
 - GNI: World Development Indicators for Gross National Income per capita (source: The World Bank).
 Numbers are given in purchasing power parity units, ($2011).
 We use the last year available for each country:
   - 2018: Argentina, Australia, Bangladesh, Bolivia, Brazil, Canada, Chile, China, Cameroon, Colombia, Czech Republic, Germany, Ecuador, Egypt, Spain, France, United Kingdom, Croatia, Hungary, Indonesia, India, Israel, Italy, Jordan, Kazakhstan, Kenya, Cambodia, South Korea, Sri Lanka, Morocco, Mexico, Nigeria, Netherlands, Norway, Pakistan, Peru, Philippines, Portugal, Russia, Rwanda, Thailand, Turkey, Uganda, Ukraine, United States, Vietnam, South Africa, Zimbabwe
   - 2017: Algeria, Estonia, Greece, Malawi, Tanzania, Iran, Japan, Venezuela